dbzoo/plexmon/README.md

 # plexmon
-Monitor what plex is playing on an Amazon Echo device
+Monitor on a Raspberry PI LCD screen what Plex is playing on an Amazon Echo device

 This is the display I'm using:
  * https://www.amazon.com/gp/product/B07JZHLWGM